sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 ### Single-container server deployments

-If you are running Sourcegraph as single server locally:
+If you are running Sourcegraph as a single-container server deployment:

 ```shell script
 docker run --publish 7080:7080 --publish 2633:2633 --publish 127.0.0.1:3370:3370 \